FPSG-UIUC/Peek-a-Walk/README.md

 ## TODO need to add the Intel DMP PoC and the Intel DMP reverse engineering code

 # Acknowledgements
-I would like to acknowledge the Vusec group behind AnC (Gras et al.), this repo started from their open source code [here](https://github.com/vusec/revanc).
-I would also like to acknowledge the Vusec group behind SLAM (Hertogh et al.) and Inspectre (Wiebing et al.), the spectre code here is mainly based off their open source code [here](https://github.com/vusec/slam) and [here](https://github.com/vusec/inspectre-gadget).
+I would like to acknowledge the VUSec group behind AnC (Gras et al.), this repo started from their open source code [here](https://github.com/vusec/revanc).
+I would also like to acknowledge the VUSec group behind SLAM (Hertogh et al.) and Inspectre (Wiebing et al.), the spectre code here is mainly based off their open source code [here](https://github.com/vusec/slam) and [here](https://github.com/vusec/inspectre-gadget).